MEET THE TEAM

 ACCESS’s Chairperson, Helen (Kim) Reyes, C.P.A., has 34 years’ experience in the fields of finance, accounting and audit.
 During her professional career, she has been involved in financial planning and control measures, management Information system (MIS) planning and design, and financial evaluation as a financial manager, accountant, consultant and lecturer.
-She is currently the Finance and Administration Manager of the Local Governance for Support Program for Local Economic Development (LGSP-LED), a collaborative Program of the Governments of the Philippines and Canada, geared towards strengthening the enabling environment for good governance and sustainable local economic development.
-Previously, Kim spent seven years as the Director of Finance and Administration for a microfinance institution in the Philippines, and also served as the Asia Regional Finance Manager of the international NGO Planet Finance.
-Kim is a practicing accountant and presently a part time lecturer on accounting in the University of the Philippines and the Canadian Institute of Hospitality Industry.
+She is currently the Managing Director of Gerry Roxas Foundation – Hublag Microfinance Foundation, based in Roxas, Capiz, that provides working loans to small farmers and micro entrepreneuers.
+Previously, Kim worked as the Finance Director of a 5-year USAID program award that supports sub grants to five categories: enterprise development, governance, counter trafficking in persons, education innovation challenge and biodiversity.
+Kim also spent seven years as the Director of Finance and Administration for a microfinance institution in the Philippines, and also served as the Asia Regional Finance Manager of the international NGO Planet Finance.
+Kim is a practicing accountant and was a lecturer on accounting in the University of the Philippines for 20 years.

 Joseph (Wek) Alaban